Brain Effective Connectome based on fMRI and DTI Data: Bayesian Causal Learning and Assessment

 where $FP$ and $NoDE$ are the number of False Positives and the Total Number of Discovered Edges, in the true underlying EC, respectively \cite{benjamini1995controlling}.
 In the assessment of discovered ECs, there is no access to the true causal underlying graph.
 As a result, computing $FP$ and consequently, FDR value is not possible.

 In the DTI technique, the relative diffusivity of water in a voxel into directional components is quantified.
 The longest axis of the diffusion ellipsoid, which is estimated based on diffusion tensors, is used to track nerve fibers as they travel between potentially functionally associated brain regions \cite{huettel2004functional}.
-The absence of an edge in SC indicates that there is no physical connection between two regions which implies that no effective connection is possible.
+The absence of an edge in $\textrm{SC}_\textrm{B}$ indicates that there is no physical connection between two regions which implies that no effective connection is possible.
 On the other hand, the existence of an edge in this matrix implies a physical path between two regions, which opens the door for effective connectivity.
 Therefore, from the absence of an edge in this matrix, one can infer that the corresponding element of the EC must be zero.
-The presence of an edge in SC allows for corresponding non-zero element in EC.
-We exploit DTI-based SC information and propose the Pseudo FDR (PFDR) metric, which is defined as follows
+The presence of an edge in $\textrm{SC}_\textrm{B}$ allows for corresponding non-zero elements in EC.
+We exploit DTI-based $\textrm{SC}_\textrm{B}$ information and propose the Pseudo FDR (PFDR) metric, which is defined as follows